symphonycms/symphonycms/README.markdown

 	- [Debug DevKit](http://github.com/symphony/debugdevkit/tree/master)
 	- [Profile DevKit](http://github.com/symphony/profiledevkit/tree/master)

-3. Run the following commands to ensure the submodules are cloned:
+3. Run the following command to ensure the submodules are cloned:

-		git submodule init
-		git submodule update
+		git submodule update --init

 4. _(Optional)_ If you would like the [default theme](http://github.com/symphony/workspace/tree) installed as well, you will need to use the following command from within the Symphony 2 folder you just created: